pojosontheweb/woko/doco/markdown/woko.md

 > Woko doesn't __manage__ your users : the UserManager is a read-only, and very small view of the underlying user management system.
 That's why it's very simple to implement and wrap any user management system.

-### UserNameResolutionStrategy ###
+### Username Resolution Strategy ###

-This class allows for pluggable authentication and user session management.
+This component allows for pluggable authentication and user session management.
 It allows to change the way Woko retrieves the current username.

 For example, when using container authentication, it gets the username by calling `request.getRemoteUser()`, as per the servlet spec.
 Other implementations can use the http session, cookies, mocks for tests, or whatever else.

 ### Facet Descriptor Manager ###

 Facets in your application are scanned from the classpath by the Facet Descriptor Manager.
 It has to be configured with the base package(s) to scan (e.g. `com.myco.myapp.facets`).